RAV Armaturen GmbH

 VII.
 Liability of Supplier and Liability Limitations

-2. For any damage not suffered by the delivery object itself, the Supplier is liable – irrespective of the legal reason – only in the event of
+2. For any damage not suffered by the delivery object itself, the Supplier is liable – irrespective of the legal

 a) premeditation,